modal-labs/gpu-glossary/gpu-glossary/perf/arithmetic-intensity.md

 As another example, the
 [backpropagation algorithm](https://www.nature.com/articles/323533a0) creates
-long-lived intermediates (activation values) that generally must stored in [global memory](/gpu-glossary/device-software/global-memory) during a forward pass and then retrieved during a backwards pass.
+long-lived intermediates (activation values) that generally must be stored in [global memory](/gpu-glossary/device-software/global-memory) during a forward pass and then retrieved during a backwards pass.
 In some cases, it is faster to store only a fraction of these intermediates and then recompute the remainder (a